Authentication and Authorization

 Role-Based Authorization

 ProductFlo uses role-based access control (RBAC) to determine what actions users can perform.
-Common roles include:
+Common roles include:- Administrator: Full access to all resources

 - Owner: Full access to owned resources